|

 Transgender Zone Privacy Policy

-The following statement explains our policy regarding the personal information
+The following statement explains our policy regarding the personal information we collect about you.

-1. Statement of intent
+Statement of intent

 From time to time, you will be asked to submit personal information about